AWegnerGitHub/awegnergithub.github.io-content/2019_12_23_aws_developer_certification.md

 One of my personal and professional goals for 2019 was to get a certification of some kind.
 That's a fairly broad requirement with no real reasoning behind it.
 I wanted to learn something and I wanted it to be helpful at work.
-As the year rapidly entered the last few months, I realized I not done anything to reach the goal.
+As the year rapidly entered the last few months, I realized I had not done anything to reach the goal.

 After a brief talk with my management, it was decided that I should get an AWS certification.
 It'd help the company out with some work we are doing to become an AWS partner, and I'd get a certification that would be useful.

-With a read goal, I set out to learn something.
+With a real goal, I set out to learn something.
 I started by finding [Ultimate AWS Certified Developer Associate 2019][1] on Udemy.
 At the time I'm posting this entry, the course has been updated to be useful for 2020.
 It's always a good sign that the creator is continuously updating their materials.
 This course was created by Stephane Maarek, who also holds the certification that is being taught about.